pyutil/django-admin-autocomplete-all/README.md

 # django-admin-autocomplete-all
 Django admin: Use select2 (autocomplete_fields) everywhere.
 Implicit is better than explicit.
 Because it is brief and easy.
+In addition gives improved context in get_search_results so you can apply filters based on current <select> and form values.

 ## Install